uf-mil/mil/docs/onboarding.md

 Once you're on slack, be sure to join the [#software](https://uf-mil.slack.com/messages/C6UQUU78Q) channel and introduce yourself.

 ## Join the Github organization
 In order to contribute code, you need to be in the [uf-mil Github organization](https://github.com/uf-mil).
-Ask someone in MIL / on slack to invite you.
+First create an acount if you do not have one, then ask someone in MIL / on slack to invite you.

 ## Access the calendar
 We are using [this google calendar](https://calendar.google.com/calendar?cid=ajlwYjJhaGJjaXZtb2gzaTg3MTkzNGYyODhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) to track meetings, deadlines, etc. Please add it you